The Grey Hoodie Project: Big Tobacco, Big Tech, and the threat on academic integrity: Reinvent itself in the public image as socially responsible

 \subsection{Big Tech}

+Just like Big Tobacco, lawyers and public relations are involved in plotting the research direction and the tone of research done at these companies (including those with external collaborators in academia) \cite{pos_tone_2020}.
+Leaked internal documents from Google, uncover PR directing ``its scientists to `strike a positive tone' in their research'' \cite{pos_tone_2020}.

 Similar to how Big Tobacco created the TIRC to provide financial support to independent scientists to study tobacco and its influences on health, Big Tech has funded various similar institutions.
-Founded in 2016 by Google, Microsoft, Facebook, IBM, and Amazon among others, the ``Partnership on AI to Benefit People and Society'' was ``established to study and formulate best practices on AI technologies, [... and study] AI and its influences on people and society'' \cite{partnership_on_ai_httpswwwpartnershiponaiorg_nodate}.
-Unfortunately, non-Big Tech members of this partnership realized that neither ``ACLU nor MIT nor any other nonprofit has any power in this partnership'', leading members to conclude `` PAI's association with ACLU, MIT and other academic/non-profit institutions practically ends up serving a legitimating function'' \cite{ochigame_how_2019}.
+Founded in 2016 by Google, Microsoft, Facebook, IBM, and Amazon among others, the ``Partnership on AI [henceforth: PAI] to Benefit People and Society'' was ``established to study and formulate best practices on AI technologies, [... and study] AI and its influences on people and society'' \cite{partnership_on_ai_httpswwwpartnershiponaiorg_nodate}.
+Unfortunately, non-Big Tech members of this partnership realized that neither the ``ACLU nor MIT nor any other nonprofit has any power in this partnership'', leading members to conclude ``PAI's association with ACLU, MIT and other academic/non-profit institutions practically ends up serving a legitimating function'' \cite{ochigame_how_2019}.
+More recently, Access Now (a human rights organization), recently left PAI stating that they ``did not find that PAI influenced or changed the attitude of member companies or encouraged them to respond to or consult with civil society on a systematic basis'' \cite{access_now_2020}.